 I first started collecting scaled model cars at the age of 10.
 There was something about owning my own modelled replicas of some of my favourite cars that captured my imagination from a young age.
 Soon it developed into my passion and I have been collecting modelled cars ever since, each new purchase a welcome addition to my growing collection.
 One thing that needs to be made clear is that these models are not toys — they are perfect replicas, handcrafted to the scale of 1:64.

-Here are some of the films which have been fuelling my passion from a young age:
+Here are a film which have been fuelling my passion from a young age:

 I really love American cars, specifically from the period between 1960–1975.
 The petrol boom of that period sparked the creation of real jewels in the car industry.
 Every model has its own unique character, spirit, strength and look.
 When I was growing up, these masterpieces were available to me through TV and stickers.
 ‘Turbo’ chewing gum, with its sports car stickers and information inside the packaging, laid the foundation of my future collection.